Was Weber Wrong? A Human Capital

 Theory of Protestant Economic History, by

-Sascha Becker & Ludger Woessmann
+Sascha Becker & Ludger Woessmann:

 Max Weber attributed the higher economic prosperity of Protestant regions to a